 Many of our bachelor COM students, after graduation, continue with the master COM.
 They are accompanied by applied university students that finished the premaster COM or students with a bachelor degree in communication science from other universities.
 A master degree is different from a bachelor degree in many ways.
 It is shorter than a bachelor's degree but tighter in focus.
-Also, the level of courses is different as it is more deepening the student's knowledge of the subjects at hand.
+Also, the level of courses is different as it is more deepening the student's knowledge of the subjects at hand on a more abstract and strategic level.
 Further, in general, a master programme offers more flexibility.
 For example, in the master COM we encourage our master students to pursue their own interests and offer many opportunities to do so.
 Next to some mandatory elements there are ample opportunities to customize the programme in a way that students choose and follow courses of own interest.
-Students can also decide to follow one of the three focus areas of the master COM programme: Organisational Communication & Reputation; Technology & Communication; or Digital Marketing Communication & Design.
+Students can also decide to follow one of the three tracks: Social marketing and behavioural change, Strategic organisational communication, or Society, media and technology.